-During the Industrial Revolution, many children worked long hours in factories, mines, and farms under harsh conditions.
-Reformers fought to end these practices, advocating for laws to protect children.
-Their efforts led to the establishment of child labor laws, compulsory education, and better working conditions.
-This movement helped ensure that children could grow up in safer environments with access to education and opportunities for a brighter future.
-You can find books about the Gilded Age and the Progressive Era here.
+During the Industrial Revolution, many children worked long hours in harsh conditions.
+Reformers pushed for child labor laws and education, helping ensure safer lives and new opportunities for children.
+You can find more books about the Gilded Age and the Progressive Era here.

 The Traveling Camera